eishub/eis/readme.txt

 SET-UP

-Run "ant install" to compile classes, generate jar-files and javadoc.
+Run "mvn package" to compile classes and generate jar-file.

+Run "mvn eclipse:eclipse" to generate an eclipse project.

 DIRECTORIES